Fitting High-Dimensional Interaction Models with Error Control: Introduction

+where $\X \in \bbR^{n \times m}$ and $Y \in \bbR^n$.
+We will produce linear estimates of the true conditional mean $\mu(\X)$ of the form $\hat Y = \X\hat\beta$ for $\hat\beta\in\bbR^d$.
+As we fit linear models which always include an intercept, we assume without loss of generality that our raw features are mean zero, $\sum_i y_i = \sum_i x_{ij} = 0$, $\forall j \leq m$, and normalized such that $\Var(Y) = \Var(X_j) = 1$, $\forall j \leq m$.
+While we fit linear models and conduct hypothesis tests on estimated coefficients, we do not assume that we are testing within the true linear model or that one even exists.
+Instead, we view null hypotheses in terms of projections of the true mean on the observed data as in \citet{Abadie14}, also known as the ``$\X$-conditional parameter'' in \citet{Buja+18}.
+This is necessary as we will be performing hypothesis tests multiple times in many different models.
+More details are given in Section \ref{sec:notation}.

-where $\X$ is an $n \times m$ matrix and $Y$ is an $n \times 1$ response vector.
-Typically, most of the elements of $\beta$ are 0.
-Hence, generating good predictions requires identifying the small subset of predictive features.
-The model (\ref{eqn:model}) proliferates the statistics and machine learning literature.
-In modern applications, $m$ is often large, potentially with $m \gg n$, which makes the selection of an appropriate subset of these features essential for prediction.
-Algorithms must be fast enough to be computationally feasible and yet must find signal without over-fitting the data.
+Generating good predictions requires identifying a comparatively small subset of predictive features.
+In modern applications, $d$ is often exceedingly large, which makes the selection of an appropriate subset of these features essential.
+The model selection problem is to minimize the error sum of squares